Baneheia murders: Timeline after the initial trials

 In 2004, Kristiansen started treatment with specialist in psychology Atle Austad.
-Kristiansen contacted Austad because he needed help to cope with the sexual abuse he had performed against an underage girl when he was a teenager.
+Kristiansen contacted Austad because he needed help to cope with the sexual abuse he had committed against an underage girl when he was a teenager.
 Austad initially assumed that Kristiansen was guilty of the Baneheia case as well, but later realized, after doing some research, that he had to be innocent.
 After this, Austad recommended Kristiansen to find a new lawyer, and recommended Sigurd Klomsæt.

 In 2008, Kristiansen filed a motion to re-open his case.
 Kristiansen had also replaced his old lawyer Tore H. Pettersen with Sigurd Klomsæt.

-In 2009, Sigurd Klomsæt sued the Criminal investigation chief in Kristansand, Arne Pedersen, since both the police in Kristiansand and a middle manager from the forensics institute, Bente Mevåg, had informed that the DNA material had been destructed.
+In 2009, Sigurd Klomsæt sued the Criminal investigation chief in Kristansand, Arne Pedersen, since both the police in Kristiansand and a middle manager from the forensics institute, Bente Mevåg, had informed him that the DNA material had been destroyed.
 The case was dismissed by the special unit for police cases.

-In 2010, when Bente Mevåg was on a sick leave, the DNA material turned up.
-Eivind Pedersen, a journalist from Dagbladet, didn't believe what Mevåg said was true, and therefore contacted the acting middle manager (Margurethe Stenersen) and the leader of the institute (Ole Gunnar Ballo) when Bente Mevåg was on a sick leave.
-At night time they started searching and found the DNA material stored in 199 test tubes in a freezer where they were supposed to be.
-Margurethe Stenersen also assured that they never throw away DNA material ("Why would we?").
+In 2010, while Bente Mevåg was on sick leave, the DNA material turned up.
+Eivind Pedersen, a journalist from Dagbladet, didn't believe the DNA material had been destroyed as Mevåg had said and contacted acting middle manager Margurethe Stenersen and institute leader Ole Gunnar Ballo while Bente Mevåg was on sick leave.
+The pertinent DNA material was located exactly where it was supposed to be, stored in 199 test tubes in a freezer.
+Margurethe Stenersen also gave assurances that they never throw DNA material away ("Why would we?").
 Despite immediate political pressure to investigate the institute after this occurrence, the result was that Ballo, even though he was not in charge when Mevåg disinformed Klomsæt, decided to resign because of "work pressure" just two weeks later and only 9 months after being hired.
 Mevåg continued in her job and the institute was not investigated.

 In 2010, the motion to re-open the case was denied by the authorities, stating that the case was not sufficient for re-opening.

-In 2011, Kristiansen appealed to the European Court of Human Rights in Strasbourg,.

-In 2011, Kristiansen sued the Norwegian Criminal Cases Review Commission for not granting a retrial.
+In 2011, Kristiansen appealed to the European Court of Human Rights in Strasbourg.
+That same year Kristiansen sued the Norwegian Criminal Cases Review Commission for not granting a retrial.
 He lost the case.
 Kristiansen's lawyers described the verdict as an uncritical cheering of the Norwegian Criminal Cases Review Commission.
 In 2012, Kristiansen appealed this to the Supreme Court of Norway.
-His lawyers hoped that he would be granted a new trial since they had additional case evidence which were not considered during the first court proceedings.
+His lawyers hoped that he would be granted a new trial since they now possessed additional case evidence which was not considered during the first court proceedings.
 Viggo Kristiansen argued that new evidence would acquit him.
 On March 27 the supreme court rejected his appeal.